Frequently asked questions

 Do roller shutters reduce noise?

-A perfectly fitted roller shutter has been shown to minimise incoming noise by as much as 80%.
+A perfectly fitted roller shutter may minimise incoming noise by as much as 80%.
 In fact, you may enjoy peace and quiet at home with roller shutters.

 Do roller shutters reduce heat?

-Another significant advantage of roller shutters is the insulation they give for your home.
-A quality polyurethane insulation is pumped into each section.
-During the winter, this will keep your home toasty warm, and during the summer, it will keep your home cool.
+In fact, another advantage of modern roller shutters is their insulation properties that help to keep your home toasty warm during winter, and during the summer, they will keep your home cool.

 How to fix roller shutters?

-We chose to detail a few of the most typical concerns experienced by roller shutter owners because of how huge and distinctive the items may be at times.
-We'll go through the most common problems you can encounter, as well as a quick fix to get you back on track.

 - You will find on this list a few of the most common concerns experienced by roller shutter owners and a quick fix to get your shutters back on track.

 - Shutters don't open or shut: Roller shutters failing to fully open or close is one of the most typical problems.
-Check to determine if the power supply is indeed switched on as a first step.
-Look for lights that may indicate this, and then switch it on and off to see if that resolves the problem.
-If you're still having problems after verifying this, you can hunt for a different solution.
+Firstly, you may have to check if the power supply is on as a first step.
+Look for lights that may indicate this, and then switch them off and on to see if that resolves the problem.
+However, if the shutters are still having issues after verifying this, you can hunt for a different solution.

-- Overheating: Roller shutters might also cause this problem.
-If the shutter is used continuously for an extended period of time, it grows heated and might eventually overheat.
-If you feel this is the source of your troubles, it's a good idea to let your shutters cool off before trying to use them again.
+- Overheating: If the window shutter is used continuously for an extended period of time, it might eventually overheat.
+If you feel this is the source of your troubles, it's a good idea to let your shutters cool off before using them again.

-- Shutters are sticking: If your shutters are becoming increasingly sticky or blocked, it might be due to a lack of lubricant.
-WD40 will be your best buddy in this situation.
-If you merely use WD40 to line the rails of your system, you may be able to remedy the problem.
-This method also eliminates any annoying screaming noises your shutters may be creating.
+- Shutters are sticking: If your manual or electric shutters are becoming increasingly sticky or blocked, it might be due to a lack of lubricant.
+WD40 will be your best mate in this situation.
+All you have to do is use WD40 to line the rails of your system and you may be able to remedy the problem.
+Furthermore, this method eliminates any annoying screaming noises coming from the roller shutters.

-- Shutters only shutting halfway: Automated roller shutters rely on proximity sensors to work, and when these sensors get filthy or uneven, they may only close halfway.
-To solve this, make sure your sensors are properly aligned, dirt-free, and not structurally damaged.
+- Security roller shutters only shutting halfway: Automatic shutters rely on proximity sensors to work, and when these sensors get dirty or uneven, they may only close halfway.
+To solve this, make sure the sensors are properly aligned, dirt-free, and not damaged.
 After that, give them a thorough inspection to see whether the problem has been resolved.

 How to lubricate roller shutters?

-Products that are silicone-based or sticky should not be utilised since they collect dirt and dust.
-Anti-static lubricant sprays should be used to improve fictional equilibrium.
-Lubricant should be sprayed over the plastic clips at the top of each track as well as in between the guides.
-This should be done at least once a year to keep them in good operating order and ensure they last a long time.
+Alternatively, you can use anti-static lubricant sprays to lubricate the shutters.
+You can spray the oil over the plastic clips at the top of each track and in between the guides.
+We recommend doing this at least once a year to keep them in good condition and ensure they last longer.

 It's critical to maintain your shutter on a regular basis in order to keep it in excellent working condition.
 Excess dust and filth will be prevented by cleaning your roller shutters.
 You should wash them every 3 to 4 months if you live in a windy environment.